-- 9.4.1 Notification of alterations must be given before or at the Athletes Briefing. - 9.4.2 The Race Director may in exceptional circumstances accept written replacement of named athletes by named reserves up to one (1) hour before the start of the first race of the day. - 9.4.3 The Race Director's decision as to what constitutes an exceptional circumstance is final and is not subject to appeal. - 9.4.4 The withdrawal of an entry is considered final, and no renewed entry of the same athlete is allowed.
+9.4.1 - Notification of alterations must be given before or at the Athletes Briefing.

+9.4.2 - The Race Director may in exceptional circumstances accept written replacement of named athletes by named reserves up to one (1) hour before the start of the first race of the day.

+9.4.3 - The Race Director's decision as to what constitutes an exceptional circumstance is final and is not subject to appeal.

+9.4.4 The withdrawal of an entry is considered final, and no renewed entry of the same athlete is allowed.
 Entry fees will not be refunded.

+9.5 - PRE-RACE BOARD CONTROL [SR]

+9.5.1 - The HOC must provide for board control two (2) certified weighing and measuring devices.
+Pre-race board control is a self-board control.

+9.5.2 - The athletes are responsible to ensure the boards conform to the technical requirements for the competition as per Chapter 3.

+9.5.3 - Additional weight, if any, must be fixed to the board.

-9.5 - BOARDS AND PERSONAL COMPETITION NUMBERS [SR]
+9.5-9.6 - BOARDS AND PERSONAL COMPETITION NUMBERS [SR]

-- 9.5.1 All boards should carry a board number, which should be attached to them as instructed by the race organiser. - 9.5.2 Markings must be set up in order to recognise the boards on the starting line and on the course.
-This procedure is for the safety and identification of the craft. - 9.5.3 Boards should be marked on both sides with numbers, letters, or a combination of the two (2), which are at least 10cm high and printed in an easily readable typeface.
-The markings should be in a contrasting colour to that of the board or be printed on a contrasting background. - 9.5.4 The whole number must be visible. - 9.5.5 The personal competition numbers (bib) may be provided by the HOC and should be placed on the back and/or on the front of the athlete as required by the HOC.
+9.5.1 -9.6.1 - All boards should carry a board number, which should be attached to them as instructed by the race organiser.

+9.5.2-9.6.2- Markings must be set up in order to recognise the boards on the starting line, and on the course and at the finish line.
+This procedure is for the safety and identification of the craft.

+9.5.3 -9.6.3 - Boards should be marked on both sides with numbers, letters, or a combination of the two (2), which are at least 10cm high and printed in an easily readable typeface.
+The markings should be in a contrasting colour to that of the board or be printed on a contrasting background.

+9.5.4 - 9.6.4 - The whole number must be visible.

+9.5.5-9.6.5.
+The personal competition numbers (bib) may be provided by the HOC and should be placed on the back and/or on the front of the athlete as required by the HOC.
 The title or main sponsors name may be shown on the personal numbers.

+CHAPTER 10 - COMPETITION